 How to Fix “Too Many Redirects” Error Messages

-Redirect loops caused by Cloudflare SSL/TLS
+Redirect Loops Caused by Cloudflare Settings

 If you are using Cloudflare with the self-signed certificate option, you need to make sure that SSL/TLS is set to Full in Cloudflare.
 Setting it either to Flexible or Full (strict) may then sometimes cause redirect loops.